Forget-Me-Now: Reception

 The A.V.
-Club writer Noel Murray praised the episode, reacting positively to its introduction of new characters and meta humor.
-Murray felt the episode lacked a coherent narrative, but claimed the humor saved it from mediocrity.
-Brian Tallerico from Vulture placed the episode 34th in his ranking of the whole series, criticizing the overuse of Rita by this point in the season, but finding amusement from the storyline between George Michael, Maeby, and Steve Holt.
-Joe George of y!entertainment listed it as one of the series' funniest, highlighting a line from Lucille as the best moment of the episode.
-He notes that the storyline of Michael and Rita doesn't work until the twist-ending of "The Ocean Walker", yet he felt that the episode was salvaged by the other sub-plots.
-Chad Collins of SlashFilm gave the episode a positive review, calling it one of Arrested Development's most underrated episodes, praising the acting and its emphasis on black comedy.
+Club writer Noel Murray praised the episode, and reacted positively to both its introduction of new characters and meta humor.
+Murray felt the episode lacked a coherent narrative, but said the humor saved it.
+Brian Tallerico from Vulture placed the episode 34th in his ranking of the whole series; he criticized the overuse of Rita by this point in the season, but found amusement from the storyline between George Michael, Maeby, and Steve Holt.
+Joe George of Yahoo!
+Entertainment listed it as one of the series' funniest, but felt that the storyline of Michael and Rita did not work until the twist-ending of "The Ocean Walker", in which it is revealed that Rita is intellectually disabled.
+Despite this, he felt that the other subplots made up for many shortcomings.
+Chad Collins of /Film gave the episode a positive review, calling it one of Arrested Developments most underrated episodes, praising the acting and its emphasis on black comedy.
 However, Collins went on to criticize the episode for being inconsistent with the rest of the series in how it portrays the Bluth family's immoral tendencies, and how far it is willing to go with said tendencies.

 Television writer Erin Mallory Long listed George Michael's line, "What a fun, sexy time for you" as her favorite moment from the series, noting its line delivery, humorous context, and odd wording as her reason for enjoying it.
-Similarly, Diana McCorry, another writer, wrote that the episode's introduction of Bob Loblaw was her favorite, finding the character's name to be "stupid", yet "brilliant".
-IndieWire's Steve Greene called the episode one of the show's best, saying that, while it does not contain the best use of Rita's character, the British stereotypes are a highlight.
-He states that the episode has one of Gob's highlight moments from the series in which Gob, saying goodbye to Steve, says "I will" multiple times, calling it an example of his "tragicomic sweet spot".
-Matt Fowler of IGN also listed "Forget-Me-Now" as one of the series' finest episodes, calling it "fully loaded" in terms of overall content.
+The British stereotypes were considered a highlight by IndieWires Steve Greene, who called the episode one of the show's greatest, despite feeling it was far from the best use of Rita.
+He stated that the episode has one of Gob's highlight moments from the series in which, while saying goodbye to Steve, he emotionally repeats "I will", writing that it acts as an example of how Arrested Development utilizes Gob's "tragicomic sweet spot".
+Matt Fowler of IGN also listed "Forget-Me-Now" as one of the series' finest episodes, ranking it eighth and calling it "fully loaded" in terms of overall content.

+Bob Loblaw was voted the "Best Character Name" of the 2005 television season by the writers of Entertainment Weekly.
+Diana McCorry, another television writer, wrote that the episode's introduction of Bob Loblaw was her favorite Arrested Development moment, finding the character's name to be "stupid", yet "brilliant".